rtomrud/apolloniabot/README.md

 ## What it does

-- Plays songs, playlists or podcasts on Discord, so that users can listen to it together while they hang out in a voice channel
+- Plays songs, playlists, or podcasts on a Discord voice channel, so that users can listen to it together
 - Supports almost any audio format, from almost any source, thanks to [`youtube-dl`](https://ytdl-org.github.io/youtube-dl/supportedsites.html)
-- Provides great user experience, as the UI is build with [Slash Commands](https://discord.com/blog/slash-commands-are-here), the modern way to interact with Discord bots
+- Provides great user experience, as the UI is build with [Slash Commands](https://discord.com/blog/slash-commands-are-here), a modern, discoverable and accessible way to interact with Discord bots
 - Has all the functionality of a fully-featured music player, including:
   - Commands to control audio playback: `/play`, `/pause`, `/resume`, `/stop`, `/seek`, `/volume`
   - Commands to manage the playlist or queue: `/next`, `/queue`, `/move`, `/drop`, `/shuffle`, `/loop`, `/autoplay`